 California OfficeResidents around the state are seeking to keep risky and polluting extraction techniques, including fracking, from threatening their communities.Chris Jordan-Bloch / Earthjustice

 California OfficeWith staff in San Francisco and Los Angeles, Earthjustice’s California regional office fights for the rights of all to a healthy environment.Chris Jordan-Bloch / Earthjustice

 From the broad, fertile croplands of the great Central Valley to the snowy peaks of the Sierra Nevada to the heat-baked depths of Death Valley, California is a remarkably diverse state with abundant natural resources.

-With staff in San Francisco and Los Angeles, Earthjustice’s California regional office fights for the rights of all to a healthy environment, including:
+With staff in San Francisco and our newly opened Los Angeles office, Earthjustice’s California regional office fights for the rights of all to a healthy environment, including:

 Protecting Communities & Public Lands From Oil Development